Cards Drop Sunday Matchup with No. 15 Iowa

 Â

 "Today was kind of a tale of two halves," said UofL head coach Justine Sowry.
 "In the first half, Iowa was a fantastic unit.
 Clearly it was not a great start to the game for us – the first quarter in particular.
 We had to get back to our game plan at halftime and we were able to play a little bit more like our style of hockey.
-We definitely got more opportunities and we limited their opportunities, but at the same time, they were probably going deep into their bench."
+We definitely got more opportunities and we limited their opportunities."

 Â